 - Tertiary treatment allows reintroduction into natural waterways such as rivers or streams.
 Treated water is sometimes chemically or physically disinfected prior to discharge into a waterway, or it can be used for the irrigation of a golf course or park.

-Trade waste is liquid waste generated by industry, small business, commercial enterprises, clubs and organisations including commercial kitchens, laundries, charities, hairdressers, workshops, medical facilities, fruit packing sheds, accommodation places, kennels etc.
+Trade waste is liquid waste discharged into the sewer that is generated by industry, small business, commercial enterprises, clubs and organisations including charities, commercial kitchens, laundries, hairdressers, workshops, medical facilities, fruit packing sheds, accommodation places, kennels etc.